baronep/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Attempts to reduce overfitting in the model

 I added 2 dropout layers after the first 2 fully connected layers in an attempt to prevent overfitting.
-Additionally, using only 3 training epochs helped to prevent overfitting to the data
+Additionally, using only 3 training epochs helped to prevent overfitting to the data.
+Finally, 20% of the data was not used in training but was used only for validating the model.

 #### 3. Model parameter tuning